-Applicants consent to the information supplied as part of their application being disclosed for the purposes of the evaluation and administration of the grant.
-Such disclosure includes but is not limited to members of the FightMND Scientific Advisory Panel (SAP), independent readers/assessors requested by the SAP to provide advice on the applications, the FightMND Board, and relevant employees of FightMND involved in the research grant process.
+Applicants consent to the information supplied as part of their application being disclosed for the purposes of the evaluation and administration of the application and grant.
+Such disclosure includes but is not limited to members of the FightMND Scientific Advisory Panel (SAP), independent reviewers/assessors requested by the SAP to provide advice on the applications, the FightMND Board, and relevant employees of FightMND involved in the research grant process.

-Applicants acknowledge that announcement of the funded grants will involve a dissemination of information to the public about the general nature of the funded grants.
+Applicants acknowledge that announcement of funded Drug Development Grant applications will involve a dissemination of information to the public about their general nature.